kamilazdybal/kamilazdybal.github.io/_posts/2025-09-29-grad-homework-PINN.md

 and we're ready to train the new PINN model!

-Here's the PINN approximation along with a finite-difference numerical solution using a second-order-accurate stencil:
+Here's the PINN approximation along with a finite-difference numerical approximation using a second-order-accurate stencil:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/PINNs-nonlinear-approximation.png" width="800">